top of page

 Dusty Weis:

 Mr. King, I proudly call Wisconsin my home.
 In 2016, Wisconsin is one of the states where Donald Trump upset Hilary Clinton, ultimately handing him the election.
 During her campaign, Hilary Clinton didn't visit Wisconsin once.
-The first presidential candidate in decades to have [inaudible 00:40:58] a visit to the badger state.
-So for four years here, the political conversation has, rather tediously, centered on, "If only Hilary Clinton had visited Wisconsin, she'd have won."
+The first presidential candidate in decades to have eschewed a visit to the badger state.
+And so the political conversation has, rather tediously, centered on, "If only Hilary Clinton had visited Wisconsin, she'd have won."
 I think that's oversimplifying a little bit in a chicken and egg sort of way.
-I think that her campaign was also wanton to glossing over meat and potatoes Midwestern issues and states, and that skipping the customary cheese curd sampling was symptomatic of that, not the other way around.
+I think that her campaign was also wont to glossing over meat-and-potatoes Midwestern issues and states, and that skipping the customary cheese curd sampling was symptomatic of that, not the other way around.
 All of which is a really long winded way of asking you, do you really think that the tank photo op cost Dukakis the election?
 Or was there a bigger problem of which it was just the perfect, shining visualization?

 Josh King:

 Oh, I think there were many problems in that campaign, Dusty.
-But let me touch on something that you hit on, because in your last question, you talked about how President Trump dubbed one of his opponents low energy, how Governor Clinton, people talk about, in the places like Milwaukee, and [inaudible 00:41:57], and other places, they say Secretary Clinton didn't visit here in 2016, those are connected in a couple of ways.
+But let me touch on something that you hit on, because those are connected in a couple of ways.
 One is Bill Clinton, President Clinton, as I implied, you'd have to pry him away from the rope line.
 You'd have to force him to get away from people, back into the limousine, and over to whatever hotel we were staying at.

 Josh King:

-I mean, you have to realize, you have to love it, Dusty.
-You have to think that this is a once in a lifetime privilege to be your party's nominee, to have enough money to afford a 757, or a 737, or a 727 leased for 90 days, that you can take anywhere you want, mostly in the continental United States, but in other years, a trip to Europe, or a trip to Mexico, or a trip to Canada, to show your international bonafides.
+I mean, you have to love it, Dusty.
+You have to think that this is a once in a lifetime privilege to be your party's nominee, to have enough money to afford a 757 leased for 90 days, that you can take anywhere you want.

 Dusty Weis: